LIYunzhe1408/personal-website/content/project/2019-2020/index.md

 ---
-title: Robot for 2019/2020 Skystone
+title: F.G. - Robot for Skystone
-summary: Better Structure, Better Algorithm
+summary: He got the Finalist Alliance and one CONNECT AWARD in 2019/2020 FIRST<sup>®</sup> Tech Challenge Skystone.
 tags:
   - 2019-2020
   - robotics